 Still, certain issues may arise during manufacturing, the insertion or the usage.
 Implants usually get cracked or broken due to the following reasons:

 - manufacturing or material defect

 - imperfect integration into teeth structure, malpositioned implant

 Physical overload might be a result of external forces affecting the jaw bone and the oral cavity (e.g.: accident).
 Biomechanical overload can be, for example, continuous teeth grinding (bruxism).

-Defects of superstructures screwed into implants are more easy to deal with.
-Dental implant repair can usually be solve the problem, without having to worry about a longer healing time.
+Defects of superstructures screwed into implants are easier to deal with.
+Dental implant repair can usually solve the problem, without having to worry about longer healing time.